-It has been over three years since God called me to minister in Cuba.
 Every time I travel to Cuba, I am struck by the passion for God that I see in Cuban people; by their zeal to labor for the Kingdom of God and their readiness to share the Gospel.
 I met so many talented men and women who are ready to use their giftings for Jesus and His Glory.
-Unfortunately, due to social, cultural and economic reasons, opportunities for ministry for Cubans are very limited.
-God is calling me to help Cuban brothers and sisters to overcome these barriers and to give them an opportunity to minister along my side.
-It could be a small missions trip within Cuba, visits to orphanages, week-long Bible study groups, discipleship programs, youth outreaches, or worship services.
-I see it as a fluid ministry; these various events can be big or small and the location can change depending on where the need is and where the Lord is calling.
-I see it as a ministry that could build up and encourage Cuban brothers and sisters to take further steps to fulfill God's call on their lives, to grow deeper in their relationship with God; that will encourage them to dream big for God and will empower them to see those dreams come true.
-In my endeavors I am working closely with Cuban Regional Leadership who are helping to guide our efforts.
+Unfortunately, due to social, cultural and economic reasons, opportunities for ministry for Cubans can be limited.
+God is calling me to help Cuban brothers and sisters to overcome these barriers.
+It could be small mission trips within Cuba, visits to orphanages, week-long Bible study groups, discipleship programs, youth and community outreaches, or worship services.
+I see it as a fluid ministry; the projects undertaken can be big or small and the location can vary depending on where the need is and where the Lord is calling.
+I see it as a ministry that builds up and encourages Cuban brothers and sisters to take further steps to fulfill God's call on their lives, to grow deeper in their relationship with God; that will encourage them to dream big for God and will empower them to see those dreams come true.
+In my endeavors I am working closely with local church leadership who direct my ministry where it is needed the most.
 Here is the overview of the current projects I am working on.

 "Kingdom Culture" Seminars

-"Kingdom Culture" is an intensive Bible-based curriculum and is designed to root individuals in their identity, ground them in Kingdom mindsets, and equip them to confidently live a supernatural lifestyle.
+"Kingdom Culture" is an intensive Bible-based curriculum developed by Kristen D’Arpa.
+It is designed to root individuals in their identity, ground them in Kingdom mindsets, and equip them to confidently live a supernatural lifestyle.
 Topics Include: Kingdom Concepts Throughout Biblical History, Kingdom Mindsets, Foundational Principles, Bible Study, Inner Healing, Evangelism, Spiritual Gifts, Hearing God’s Voice, Physical Healing, Kingdom Creativity, Societal Transformation, and More!
 This curriculum was translated into many languages including Spanish.

 Over the last 30 years more than 6,000 churches have been founded across Cuba.
 Such an incredible growth, while exciting, presented Cuban church leadership with significant challenges in addressing spiritual and physical needs of their growing congregations.
 Their task is made even harder by lack of printed Christian study materials.The following list of items is just a small example of the type of resources we provide to Cuban pastors and church leadership in order to better equip their ministry.